Djack1010/tami/README.md

 ### Dependencies

+##### Ubuntu 18.04

-The project needs Python3 to be run, and it has been tested only in Linux Environment (Ubuntu 18.04).
+The project needs Python3 to be run, and it has been tested in Linux Environment (Ubuntu 18.04).
-It also needs Tensorflow 2.1 and all the dependencies for training on the GPU.
+It also needs Tensorflow 2.1, the dependencies for training on the GPU and installing all the requirmentes in `requirements.txt`.
 You also need to set the variable 'main_path' in utils/config.py to the full path to the repository folder on your local machine.

+##### Ubuntu 20.04

+It was tested also on Ubuntu 20.04 with Tensorflow 2.3.
+The new requirements are stored in `requirements_ubuntu20.txt`.
+You can also run the script `install.sh` to setup all the necessary dependencies (excludin the GPU ones).

 #### External tools required for vectorization:
 GIST DESCRIPTOR